 1 pair of jeans: Yes, I do carry jeans.
 A regular pair of jeans from American Eagle.

-1 pair of Havaiana flip flops: These, by far, are the most comfortable pair of flipflops I’ve ever owned.
+1 pair of Havaianas flip flops: These, by far, are the most comfortable pair of flipflops I’ve ever owned.

-1 pair of Puma sneaker: I’ve always liked Puma.
-They are light, comfortable, and look good with most type of clothes.
+1 pair of TropicFeel sneakers: I’ve always liked TropicFeel.
+They are light, comfortable, and look good with most types of clothes, and best of all, are made for travel, hiking, and more.